Tim McCarver, big league catcher and broadcaster, dies at 81 - KESQ

 “Behind every successful pitcher, there has to be a very smart catcher, and Tim McCarver is that man,” Carlton said during his Hall of Fame induction speech in 1994.
 “Timmy forced me pitch inside.
 Early in my career I was reluctant to pitch inside.
 Timmy had a way to remedy this.
 He used to set up behind the hitter.
 There was just the umpire there; I couldn’t see him (McCarver), so I was forced to pitch inside.”

-During a 21-year career, when he also played briefly for the Montreal Expos and Boston Red Sox, McCarver batted .271 overall and only twice struck out more than 40 times in a single season.
-In the postseason, he averaged .273 and had his best outing in the 1964 series, when the Cards defeated the New York Yankees in seven games.
-McCarver finished 11-for-23, with five walks, and his 3-run homer at Yankee Stadium in the 10th inning of Game 5 gave his team a 5-2 victory.
+During a 21-year career, when he also played briefly for the Montreal Expos and Boston Red Sox, McCarver batted .271 and only twice struck out more than 40 times in a season.
+In the postseason, he averaged .273 and had his best outing in the 1964 World Series, when the Cardinals defeated the New York Yankees in seven games.
+McCarver finished 11 for 23, with five walks, and his 3-run homer at Yankee Stadium in the 10th inning of Game 5 gave his team a 5-2 victory.

-Younger baseball fans first knew him from his work in the broadcast booth, whether local games for the New York Mets and New York Yankees, as Jack Buck’s partner on CBS or with son Joe Buck for Fox from 1996-2013.
+Younger baseball fans first knew him from his work in the broadcast booth, whether local games for the New York Mets, Yankees, Philadelphia and San Francisco, as Jack Buck’s partner on CBS (1990-91) or with son Joe Buck for Fox from 1996-2013.
 McCarver won six Emmys and became enough of a brand name to be a punchline on “Family Guy”; write a handful of books, make cameos in “Naked Gun,” “Love Hurts” and other movies and even record an album, “Tim McCarver Sings Songs from the Great American Songbook.”

+“To a generation of fans, Tim will forever be remembered as the champion whose game-winning home run during the 1964 World Series echoes throughout time,” Fox Sports CEO and executive producer Eric Shanks said.
+“To another, his voice will forever be the soundtrack to some of the most memorable moments in the game’s history.
+To us, he will forever be in our hearts.”

 Knowledge was his trademark.
 In his spare time, he visited art museums, read books and could recite poetry from memory.
 At work, he was like a one-man scouting team, versed in the most granular details, and spent hours preparing before each game.
 At times, he seemed to have psychic powers.
-In Game 7 of the 2001 World Series, the score was tied at 2 between the Yankees and the Arizona Diamondbacks and the Yankees drew in their infield with the bases loaded and one out in the bottom of the 9th.
-Relief ace Mariano Rivera was facing Arizona’s Luis Rodriquez.
+In Game 7 of the 2001 World Series, the score was tied at 2 between the Yankees and Arizona, and New York drew in its infield with the bases loaded and one out in the bottom of the ninth.
+Mariano Rivera was facing Luis Gonzalez.

 Moments later, Gonzalez’s bloop to short center field drove in the winning run.

 Many found McCarver informative and entertaining.
 Others thought him infuriating.
 McCarver did not cut himself short whether explaining baseball strategy or taking on someone’s performance on the field.
 “When you ask him the time, (he) will tell you how a watch works,” Sports Illustrated’s Norm Chad wrote of him in 1992.
-The same year his criticism of Deion Sanders for playing two sports on the same day led to the Atlanta Braves outfielder /Atlanta Falcons defensive back’s dumping a bucket of water on his head.
-In 1999, he was fired by the Mets after 16 seasons on the air.
+The same year his criticism of Deion Sanders for playing two sports on the same day led to Atlanta outfielder/Falcons defensive back’s dumping a bucket of water on his head.
+In 1999, McCarver was fired by the Mets after 16 seasons on the air.

+The Mets said in a statement that McCarver gave Mets an insightful, humorous and knowledgeable behind the scenes look into the game.

-“Some broadcasters think that their responsibility is to the team and the team only,” McCarver told The New York Times soon after the Mets let him go.
+“Some broadcasters think that their responsibility is to the team and the team only,” McCarver told the Times soon after the Mets let him go.
 “I have never thought that.
 My No. 1 obligation is to the people who are watching the game.
 And I’ve always felt that praise without objective criticism ceases to be praise.
 To me, any intelligent person can figure that out.”

-McCarver and his wife, Anne McDaniel, had homes in Sarasota, Florida, and Napa, California.
-In recent years, McCarver announced part-time for Fox Sports Midwest and worked the occasional Cards game before sitting out the 2020 season because of concerns about COVID-19.
+After retiring from Fox’s national broadcasts, McCarver announced part-time for Fox Sports Midwest and worked the occasional Cardinals game before sitting out the 2020 season because of concerns about COVID-19.
 Besides the Frick award, he was inducted into the Cardinals Hall of Fame, in 2017.

 “By the time I was 26 I had played in three World Series and I thought, ’Man this is great, almost a World Series every year,” he said during his acceptance speech.
 “Uh-uh.
 The game has a way of keeping you honest.
 I never played in another World Series.”